WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - "Application integration patterns for microservices" -> A lot of examples with SQS and SNS.
 Talks about storage-first pattern (without naming it explicitly).
 Worth

-- "AWS re:Invent 2021 - Deep dive on Amazon S3" -> Good talk.
+- "Deep dive on Amazon S3" -> Good talk.
 Refresher on many AWS S3 features.
 Worth